lokedhs/lofn/README.md

 ## About the template engine

-The engine works by compiling a source file into a Lisp form an compiling it.
+The engine works by compiling a source file into a Lisp form and compiling it.
 This is done using the function `PARSE-TEMPLATE`.
 This function takes a template and returns a compiled function that can be called to invoke the template.